kaihendry/dabase.com/content/blog/WhatsApp-iPhone-Storage-Full.md

 ---
-title: WhatsApp IPhone Storage Full
+title: Other filling iPhone storage
 date: 2020-07-29T12:04:54+08:00
 description: A third of my iPhone's 64GB is allocated to a mysterious "Other"
 ---